Citizen Contribution to Local Public Services: Field Experiments in Institutions incorporating Social Information

 Boyne, G.A, James, O. John, P., Petrovsky, N. 2009.
 ‘Democracy and government performance: holding incumbents accountable in English local governments.’
 Journal of Politics.
 Vol. 71 No. 4, pp.1273-1284 doi:10.1017/S0022381609990089

 Oliver James conducts research about the politics of citizen-state relations in the context of core public service provision (for example in policing, health and education services).
 He uses behavioural science to research how public sector organisations communicate with citizens and public service users, especially about the performance of public services and to facilitate user cooperation to enable effective service provision.
+He is currently investigating the role of citizenship in a range of attitudes and behaviours towards taxation (fiscal citizenship) and coproduction of policy outcomes (including for environmental policies).
 Other interests include the relationship between performance of public organisations and political and managerial leadership, reform to public service provision, executive politics (particularly politician-bureaucrat relations) and regulation of the public sector.
 See also the publications section for the main research outputs from this work.

 Behavioural Research on Citizens and Users' Interaction with Information about Public Service Performance